 If copyright holders are monitoring a torrent, you will often find comments on it, mentioning that a user received a letter when downloading a specific torrent.
 One of the first rules on how to securely download a torrent is not to download that torrent!
 Look for comments that say things like “Great quality” or “I will seed.”
 That is some indication that there are no problems with that torrent.

 Tip #10 – Never download installable or executable files

 A torrent file can harm your computer and it may steal your private data.
 P2P files that install software on your PC by using a .bat or.exe file are the most dangerous.
 Your infection risk is likely to drop by as much as 90% if you don’t install these files from a p2p site.

 Although scripts can be embedded in other file types such as PDF and some video formats, this happens less often, and these file types usually are less dangerous.
 Also, be careful of FLV files (flash video).

 Tip #11 – Never click on ad banners and use an ad-blocker

 Although this is obvious, many people still fall for interactive and gamified banners.

 The free Adblock will completely remove ads from the websites you visit.
 It does not replace the ads with blank space, but rather reformats the space, so you don’t even notice that there were ads there.

 Tip #12 – Get invited to a private torrent community

-Although the BitTorrent protocol is fully legal, they can be used illegally by downloading content that is copyright protected.
-Whether or not this is the case will depend on the ownership of the content, how it is licensed and the laws of the country in which you reside.
-There are many reputable torrent sites that will only share legal content.
+Although the BitTorrent protocol is entirely legal, it can be used illegally by downloading content that is copyright protected.
+Whether or not this is the case will depend on the ownership of the content, how it is licensed, and the laws of the country in which you reside.
+Many reputable torrent sites will only share legal content.